-This week’s piano post has been suggested by many of you; ‘structured practice for the more advanced pianist’ has been whirling around my inbox recently.
+This week’s piano post has been suggested by you, the reader; ‘structured practice for the more advanced pianist’ has been whirling around my inbox recently.
 I have written about it several times for beginners, but it does take on a different mantle for those of you who have clearly passed that stage.
 Piano practice has frequently been cited by pupils as the main reason for wanting to quit, after all it can be boring even when the piece being studied is a favourite.
-However, without sufficient practice, the piano is a challenging instrument to tackle indeed (it is that with practice too).
-So the conundrum is how to make practice more compelling and possibly less work, or rather involve a shorter practice time as well as making progress.
+However, without sufficient practice, the piano is a challenging instrument to tackle indeed.
+Therefore, the conundrum is how to make practice more compelling and possibly less work, or rather involve a shorter practice time as well as making progress.
 Here are some tips and ideas for those from around Grade 6-8 level and above.

 Always warm up.
 Many don’t believe in this, but it does help free your muscles and make you feel better too; it can provide mental stimulation for your practice session.
-Many eminent pianists have mentioned the importance of doing this (see my interview series where I chat to many pianists about their practice regimes and techniques).
+Many eminent pianists have mentioned the importance of doing this.
 It doesn’t need to be longer than a few minutes, but it is best to start very slowly building up speed, working your fingers to the full, producing a large sound.
 Scales are good for this as are Czerny or Hanon studies.
 Both hands should work equally well during warm ups; avoid a ‘dragging’ left hand.

 Another consideration is the sound being produced; think about the type of sound you want for each piece because then it will be much easier to ‘produce’ it at the keyboard.
 This is a personal element, but it does go hand in hand with dynamics, expression and phrasing too.
 Musical concerns need working on at the same time as the technical issues; always be aware of the stylistic traits of composers, their genres or the historical periods from which your piece hails, as this will affect the way you play it.